tzachshabtay/MonoAGS/Docs/articles/ags-cheat-sheet.md

 Variables in c# are declared the same way as in AGS script, with the difference that, like functions, the variables need to reside inside the class/struct.

-Variables can also declared inside function, this would make their scope local to the function, meaning that their value will be erased once the function completes.
+Variables can also declared inside a function, this would make their scope local to the function, meaning that the variable will not exist once the function completes.

 Here's an example: